Superbition/Celestte-Docs/docs/using_voltis/views.md

 ### include

-Before data is injected into the main view, Polyel gives you the ability to include other sub-views, meaning you can include another view and then add any data to the included data tags as well.
+Before data is injected into the main view, Voltis gives you the ability to include other sub-views, meaning you can include another view and then add any data to the included data tags as well.

 ```html
 <div id="profile">